bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 ## 1. Goal, Objective and Context

 **Goal:**
 The primary goal of Konmashi is to empower creators, businesses, and agencies to effortlessly master their digital content strategy and execution by providing an intelligent, AI-powered SaaS platform.
 Konmashi aims to serve as a virtual "AI content management team," making sophisticated, multi-platform content marketing accessible and manageable for users regardless of their prior expertise or team size.
+This is realized through the use of **Kroids**—agentic personas representing specialized roles in a content team—who are central to both the product concept and the user experience (sidebar, chat, etc.).

 **Objective:**
 Konmashi's core objective is to transform the content marketing lifecycle – from ideation and brand-aligned creation through to multi-channel publishing and performance analysis.
 It will achieve this by:
 * Simplifying and automating complex content creation tasks (text, image, video).
 * Ensuring deep personalization and brand consistency through AI that learns and adapts to each tenant's unique vision and mission.
 * Providing tools and workflows that amplify user capabilities, making them feel "superhuman" in their ability to generate high volumes of diverse, high-quality content.
-* Offering an integrated, intuitive user experience that is powerful yet not overwhelming.
+* Offering an integrated, intuitive user experience that is powerful yet not overwhelming, with Kroids as the user's virtual team.

 **Context:**
 Konmashi operates in a rapidly evolving digital landscape where the demand for fresh, engaging, and multi-platform content is continuously increasing.
 Many individuals and organizations struggle with the time, cost, and expertise required to meet these demands effectively.
 Existing tools may be fragmented or require significant learning curves.
 Konmashi intends to address these challenges by offering a unified, intelligent platform that combines advanced AI generation capabilities with strategic planning, workflow automation, and adaptive learning, tailored to each user's brand.
-The initial focus will be on delivering a robust Minimum Viable Product (MVP) that validates core content generation, simplified workflows, and initial learning capabilities.
+The initial focus will be on delivering a robust Minimum Viable Product (MVP) that validates core content generation, simplified workflows, and initial learning capabilities, all built around the Kroids and team-based structure.

 ## 2. Functional Requirements (MVP)

+**Kroids (Agentic Personas):**
+* The system **shall** present a set of Kroids—specialized AI personas (e.g., Orchestrator, Strategist, Copywriter, Designer, Analyst, Community Manager)—as the core user interface and workflow paradigm.
+* Users **shall** interact with Kroids via the sidebar and chat interface, switching between personas to access different expertise and workflows.
+* Each Kroid **shall** have a unique personality, prompt, and function, and can be extended in the future.
+* See `# TeamPersonaStarter: Konmashi.md` for full persona details.

-**User & Brand Management:**
+**Team & Brand Management:**
+* The system **shall** require all users to join or create a Team during onboarding.
+* All data (brand identity, content, ideas, etc.) **shall** be isolated per team, with strict RBAC enforced (roles: ADMIN, MEMBER).
+* Team Admins **shall** be able to invite, remove, and manage members, and assign roles.
-* The system **shall** allow users to define and store core brand identity elements (e.g., brand voice, tone, key themes) through a guided setup process.
+* The system **shall** allow users to define and store core brand identity elements (e.g., brand voice, tone, key themes) through a guided setup process, scoped to the team.
 * The system **shall** use the defined brand identity to inform all AI content generation.

+**License Management & Stripe Integration (Planned):**
+* Each team **shall** have a license count (number of seats/members allowed), enforced in the UI and backend.
+* When the license limit is reached, inviting new members **shall** be disabled until more licenses are purchased.
+* Team Admins **shall** be able to upgrade licenses (increase seat count) via a Stripe-powered checkout (coming soon).
+* License usage and upgrades **shall** be visible in the Team Admin dashboard.

 **Content Ideation & Initiation:**
-* The system **shall** provide a conversational chat interface (via an "Orchestrator AI") for users to submit simple content creation requests.
+* The system **shall** provide a conversational chat interface (via an "Orchestrator" Kroid) for users to submit simple content creation requests.
 * The system **shall** allow users to capture, store, and view text-based ideas and web links in a basic "Ideabank."

 **Content Generation (Short-Form Focus for MVP):**